zukunft/zukunft.com/docs/llm/pending_prio_2.md

 if the value if updated use the frontend cache to update the results within the frontend cache and report the result updates to the backend

+## default views

+the $wrd->name_link(), $trp->name_link() or $prh->name_link() function returns at the moment a link to the word or triple default view, but it should lead to the selected page of the word / triple.
+E.g. for 'PV in Switzerland' the 'calculator' view should be used instead of the triple default view

 ## after replacing the `$back` parameter by the url array of the calling page